ghc-proposals/ghc-proposals/proposals/0000-symbol-newtype-string.rst

 (Note: ``singletons-base`` demotes ``Symbol`` to ``Text`` which is incorrect, as ``Text`` cannot represent all ``String`` values)

+(Note: An API for working with Symbol at the term level is out of scope for this proposal, but may be the subject of a subsequent CLC proposal.)

 Proposed Change Specification
 -----------------------------

 * Change ``data Symbol`` to ``newtype Symbol = MkSymbol String``

+The definition being changed lives in ``GHC.Types``, and thus accessing the newtype constructor requires importing ``ghc-prim``.

-In particular, we don't propose any changes to ``GHC.TypeLits`` interface.
+We don't propose any changes to ``GHC.TypeLits`` interface.
 Firstly the implementation of ``Symbol`` stays internal.
 Also ``symbolVal`` will continue to return ``String`` value.
 In future the ``GHC.Symbol`` interface mirroring ``GHC.TypeLits`` functionlity